-From oh-so-chic France to the captivating islands of Greece, Audley Villages teamed up with expert interior designers to bring a taste of international style to your own home from the country’s favourite destinations.
+From oh-so-chic France to the captivating islands of Greece, interior designers Jen Bernard brings a taste of global style to your home from our favorite destinations.

 French style is synonymous with effortless chic and its combination of vintage pieces and soft colours are the epitome of timeless elegance.
 To replicate French style in your home, consider decorating with paintings of ballet dancers and feminine ornaments or an Eiffel tower to pay homage to Paris.